xupgit/awslabs/Connecting_to_AWS_lab.md

 ## Introduction

-This lab guides you through the steps involved in connecting to an AWS EC2 F1 instance, and starting and stopping the instance.
+This lab guides you through the steps involved in connecting to an Xilinx workshop AWS EC2 F1 instance, and starting and stopping the instance.

 ## Objectives